 The implant is about 40mm long (about the size of a matchstick), and is put under the skin in your upper arm by a specially trained health professional (doctor or nurse).
 Once it is put in, it protects against pregnancy for three years, or until you have it taken out.

-Spend a bit of time looking here and finding out more about the implant and if you have any questions, you can get in touch with Ask Brook.
+Spend a bit of time looking here and finding out more about the implant.
+If you can’t find what you’re looking for here, or if you have more questions, you can get in touch with Ask Brook.
 Ask Brook is confidential.
-That means we won't tell anyone you contacted us unless we think you're in really serious danger.
+That means we won’t tell anyone you’ve contacted us unless we think you are in really serious danger.

-The contraceptive implant is one of the types of contraception called a LARC.
-LARC stands for 'Long Acting Reversible Contraception'.
-LARC methods don't rely on you remembering to take them, but they do need a professional (like a doctor or a nurse) to give them to you.
-They are very effective.
+The implant is a long acting reversible contraception (or LARC) method.
+LARC methods don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.